Student Loan Relief: 5 Options to Keep in Mind

 By locking in a lower interest rate to help more of your payment go toward the principle balance, consolidation helps simplify your debt and makes it more manageable to pay off.

 However, you should assess your situation to determine if student loan consolidation is best for you.
-Once you consolidate your Federal loans, you will not be eligible for other relief options like student loan forgiveness.
+Once you consolidate your Federal loans, you will not be eligible for other student loan relief options like loan forgiveness.

 If you choose not to consolidate your loans, you may be able to qualify for student loan forgiveness.
 Student loan forgiveness is a long-term debt relief solution, seeing as it can take up to 10 years to have your loans completely forgiven.
 In order to qualify, you must work for any government-funded employer or community service organization and meet the requirement of making at least 120 qualifying payments on your student loans in most cases.

-Explore Your Options and Pay as Much as You Can
+Explore Student Loan Relief Options and Pay as Much as You Can

 There is a wide variety of student loan relief options to help remove the burden of your student loan debt.
 Explore some of these options and talk to your lender or a debt professional who can help you find a solution to meet your specific needs.